 Tracey Wheatley Perkins

 Tracey plays a key role in supporting the strategic initiatives of the organization in the areas of advocacy, operations, and programs and works with the MCPSA leadership team to provide high-level project management to new and existing initiatives.
 Before joining MCPSA, Tracey was Chief of Staff at the Institute of Contemporary Art in Boston and Operations Manager at Frontier Strategy Group.
 Tracey has a Bachelor’s Degree from Colby College, a Master’s Degree from George Washington University, and an MBA from the Boston University School of Management.

 Max works with the Deputy Director to develop and implement professional development programs and events for MCPSA charter school members.
-Prior to joining MCPSA Max worked for Amplify as a Data Analysis Coach designing and delivering a data driven professional development series across Rhode Island K-12 districts.
+Prior to joining MCPSA, Max worked for Amplify as a Data Analysis Coach designing and delivering a data driven professional development series across Rhode Island K-12 districts.
 He also worked providing professional development and coaching with MATCH Education, Uncommon Schools and Teach for America.
 Max holds a Bachelor's degree from the University of Mary Washington.